Enome/enome.github.io/_posts/2014-04-07-lets-make-datepicker-with-react-js.markdown

 <img src='/assets/datepicker/measurements.png' alt='measurements' />

-If we translate this to html and css it looks something like this:
+If we translate this to html and css, it looks something like this:

 ```html
 <div class='datepicker'>